-1. If a student wants to graduate after completing six or seven semesters of study, he/she should submit an application form to the FLA office by the application deadline as follows:
+1. If a student wants to graduate after completing six or seven semesters of study, they should submit an application form to the FLA office by the application deadline as follows:

-Students who seek to graduate in September 2018:
+Students who seek to graduate in September 2020:

-April 18 (Wed)
+April 17 (Fri), 2020

-Students who seek to graduate in March 2019:
+Students who seek to graduate in March 2021:

-October 4 (Thu)
+October 2 (Fri), 2020

 - 2. The applicant must be able to complete the remaining credits required for graduation within the term following application for early graduation.
 Please note that the remaining maximum number of credits for which an upper-class student may register is 24 credits per semester.
 Thus, students who wish to apply for early graduation must have no more than 24 credits remaining in principle. - 3.
 The student must already have a GPA of 3.50 at the time of application. - 4.
 Transfer students are not eligible for early graduation. - 5.
-If a student wants to withdraw the request, he/she must notify the Chair of the FLA during the withdrawal period.
+If a student wants to withdraw their request for early graduation, they must notify the Chair of the FLA during the withdrawal period.